pola-rs/polars-book/user_guide/src/coming_from_pandas.md

 └─────┴──────┴──────┘
 ```

-Because we can store the whole operation in a single expression we can combine several `window`functions and
+Because we can store the whole operation in a single expression, we can combine several `window` functions and
 even combine different groups!

-Polars will cache window expression that are applied over the same group, so storing them in single `select` is not only
+`Polars` will cache window expressions that are applied over the same group, so storing them in a single `select` is both
-convenient, but also optimal.
+convenient **and** optimal.

 ```python
 df.select([